 BEST COMBINATION: CLOVE-ANISE-CINNAMON

 Whole cloves are very tasty in pea/bean soups, or baked chili beans, where their strong spice quality gives the flavor its richness.
 Also, you can press couple of cloves in a cleaned onion and add to rice while it’s being simmered.
 Clove is present in many spice mixtures for pickling vegetables or for frying and bbq-ing.

 It is used mostly in Indian cuisine, as one of the ingredients of garam masala spice mixture.
 It also used in dutch cuisine (Indonesian influence) for cookies and cheese.

 You should buy whole cloves because ground ones lose their aroma and medical effectiveness quickly.
 Whole cloves last a year, ground cloves six months.
 Since it has a very rigid structure it is hard to gorund, so I advise you to use coffee grinders.

 “AS A SPICE, CLOVE IS USED WHOLE OR GROUND.

-IT IS USED ALMOST AS MUCH AS PEPPER, ESPECALLY
+IT IS USED ALMOST AS MUCH AS PEPPER, ESPECIALLY

 FOR PRODUCING BEEF SAUSAGES & BLACK PUDDING.”

 Couple of drops of clove’s aromatic oil, mixed with water, will prevent vomiting, infusion will prevent nausea.
 Clove’s aromatic oil is effective against many bacteria and parasites.
 Clove is a great stimulant, antiseptic and a mild anesthetic.
-It has positive effects on gastric mucosa, indegstion and flatulence.
+It has positive effects on gastric mucous, indigestion and flatulence.